The Authorship Dilemma: Alphabetical or Contribution?: Model

 \section{Model}

+The \emph{academic game} studied here is a collaboration model defined as a network formation game.
+This simple, yet expressive formulation captures the fundamental aspect of collaboration -- namely that multiple individuals can do more than one -- and enables the investigation of network effects due to name ordering schemes.

-The \emph{academic game} is a network formation game.
-Let $N = \{1, \ldots, n\}$ be a set of players.
-Each player $i$ has a budget of weight $w_i$, consisting of a set of coins $C_i = \{c_{i,1}, \ldots, c_{i, n_i}\}$.
+Let $N = \{1, \cdots, n\}$ be a set of agents.
+Each agent $i$ has a budget of weight $w_i$, consisting of a set of coins $C_i = \{c_{i,1}, \cdots, c_{i, n_i}\}$.
 Every coin $c_{i,j}$ has a positive weight $w_{i,j}$, and $\sum_{j=1}^{n} w_{i,j} = w_{i}$, $\forall i \in N$.
-The players can form overlapping coalitions to solve different projects.
-A project of weight $w$ can be solved either by one player who invests a coin of weight $w$ to the project, or by two players, each of which contributes with one coin, and the sum of the two coins is $w$.
-A player can participate in multiple projects simultaneously, by investing a different coin to each project they participate in.
-The same pair of players can solve multiple projects together, and each coin can only be used once.
+The agents can work alone or in pairs to solve different projects.
+A project of weight $w$ can be solved either by: \begin{itemize} \item one agent who invests a coin of weight $w$ to the project, or \item two agents, each of which contributes with one coin, such that the sum of the two coins is $w$. \end{itemize} An agent can participate in multiple projects simultaneously by investing a different coin in each project.
+The same pair of agents can solve multiple projects together, and each coin can only be used once.

-Let $T \subseteq \mathbb{R}^{+}$ denote a set of project weights and let $f:\mathbb{R}^{+} \rightarrow \mathbb{R}^{+}$ be a reward function.
-For every $w \in T$, there exists an infinite number of available projects of weight $w$.
-Solving a project of weight $w \in T$ gives a reward $f(w)$, which is divided among the players that solved the project.
-In this paper we study games with polynomial reward, that is, $f(w) = w^r$, where $r>1$.
-Unless otherwise noted, there exist projects for every positive weight (i.e. $T = \mathbb{R}^{+}$).
-We are also interested in a restriction relevant to academic games: $T = [t, \infty)$, where $t$ is referred to as a \emph{conference tier}.
-Solving a project of weight $w$ gives reward $f(w)$ if $w \geq t$, and zero otherwise.